suborbital/e2core/docs/usage/using-sql-databases.md

 }

 ```
-As you can see, your Runnables can execute any of the queries defined in `Queries.yaml`.
+Runnables can execute any of the queries defined in `Queries.yaml`.
 The `args` they provide are inserted into the queries' variables by Atmo, and then executed.
 The query's results are returned to the Runnable in JSON form.